JCollinJones25/disclose/README.md

 ## Stretch Goals
 - AUTH ✅
-- Display location data on map
+- Display location data on map ✅
-- Map markers have pop up window with location info
+- Map markers have pop up window with location info ✅
 - Users can only update and/or delete data they created (with their user id)
+- profile page (profile pic, change password)
 - Add comment data model
 - More styling